 Often, mom and dad are on a health plan from work that either won’t cover children or would cost a lot of money to do so.
-In this case, a child-only Catastrophic Plan could be a great, wallet-friendly health insurance solution, saving the family money and covering kids with a simple health plan.
+In this case, a child-only Catastrophic Plan could be a great, cost-effective health insurance solution, saving the family money and covering kids with a simple, useful health plan.

-And with three free doctor visits per child, you’ll be getting great value for services you know you’ll likely use.
+And with 3 free doctor visits per child and unlimited $0 Teladoc appointments, you’ll be getting very good value for services you know you’ll likely use.

 5) Going uninsured is risky business -- don’t risk a catastrophe